kcl-lang/kpm/research/design-doc/sparse_checkout_asishkumar.md

 ## User Interface

-The user can just provide the subdir git url.
+The user can just provide the git url of the subdir they want to install.
 An example command will look like this:

 ```
 kcl mod add --git https://github.com/kcl-lang/modules/tree/main/argoproj --tag <tag>
 ```

-kpm would parse the git url and extract the subdirectory path using `GetPath()` function from github.com/kubescape/go-git-url package.
+kpm would parse the git url and extract the subdirectory path using `GetPath()` function from github.com/kubescape/go-git-url subdir.
 It will then download the subdirectory and append it in the subdir array of the `kcl.mod` file.

 The `kcl.mod` file will look like this: